 A group of children are sitting in a circle with their teacher.
 The teacher starts passing around various toys one by one.
-She hands the first child a button that beeps when pressed and instructs the students to take turns passing the object around the circle.
+They hand the first child a button that beeps when pressed and instructs the students to take turns passing the object around the circle.
 To do so successfully, a child must receive the toy, remember to beep it, and pass it to the next child.
 But what if another child steals the object before it’s their turn?
 What if the beeping sound is scary?
 Or what if the child forgets the instructions?
 Knowing what to do in this situation requires a key developmental skill: executive functioning.

 Executive function is a fancy name psychologists use to describe how we juggle our actions, thoughts, and emotions every day.
 It involves working memory, self-control, and mental flexibility.
 We rely on strong executive functions to stay focused, plan ahead, make connections between ideas, and cope with stress.
 Although they are high-level skills that characterize adult development, executive functioning actually starts to develop during early childhood through “simpler” cognitive, physical, emotional, and linguistic processes.
 This includes: organizing items into categories, recognizing similarities and differences, linking the sound of a word to its meaning, identifying their own emotions as well as others, and following directions.
 Eventually, children should be able to handle cognitive tasks (e.g., doing simple addition and subtraction) while regulating their emotions (e.g. not have a meltdown when they can’t solve a problem).